Farmers See a Promising Future with KingaKUU Cassava

 The sustained decline in yields has driven farmers to reduce or abandon cassava cultivation, exacerbating food insecurity in the region.
 Cassava’s resilience to drought and its suitability for arid and semi-arid areas make it a crucial food security crop.
 Presently farmers do not have access to varieties with durable resistance to CBSD.
 KingaKUU cassava brings a solution to this challenge.

 VIRCA project has addressed the challenge of CBSD through development of KingaKUU cassava.
 This breakthrough was achieved using a combination of conventional breeding techniques and modern biotechnology.
-KingaKUU has been rigorously evaluated over more than six years in field trials across Kenya, Uganda and Rwanda.
+KingaKUU has been rigorously evaluated for more than eight years in field trials across Kenya, Uganda and Rwanda.
 KingaKUU cassava combines resistance to CBSD and CMD, plus all other farmer-preferred charateristics, and is suitable for all cassava-growing regions across East Africa.

 VIRCA Plus project is developing disease resistant and nutritionally enhanced cassava varieties that will empower African smallholder farmers and improve health status of consumers.